 But hey Average Joe, what is the problem then, if all these people who say they are Christians are right with God and have the same power Jesus carried around with Him, then why are they seemingly getting run over in this crazy and chaotic world?
 Why are they so powerless?

 I think it has to do with the bird on a wire thought.
 Christians are like a bird on a wire and have power and protection around them.
 But that power is neutral if it is not in the loop with the positive tie to God in heaven.
-Or looking at it the other way, it is only when we set our feet on the earth (ly desires) does the protective power of God that normally keeps us in 100% tune with God become broken and cause us to miss what we have in our hands, or actually living inside of us.
+Or looking at it the other way, it is only when we set our feet on the earth (ly desires) does the protective power of God that normally keeps us in 100% tune with God become broken.
+It causes us to miss what we have in our hands, or actually what we have living inside of us.

-There are two loops, it is a matter of which wire in life we grab onto:
+There are two loops, it is a matter of which wire a Christian chooses to hold onto.

 It is a matter of choice.
-The easy choice, and sadly it seems the one many make, is to put our feet on the ground and live for all that everyone on the earth lives for.
-Money, fame, pleasure, people power and all the other things that we think makes a happy and successful human.
-Whether a Christian or not, the choice is there to tap into.
-The reason some Christians are powerless is not because God is powerless.
+The easy choice, and sadly it seems it is the one many take, is to put our feet on the ground and live for all that everyone on the earth lives for.
+Money, fame, pleasure, people power, and all the other things that we think make a happy and successful human.
+Whether you are a Christian or not, the choice is there to tap into.
+The reason some Christians are powerless is not that God is powerless.
 Huh?
 It is a matter of the connections.

 Just like a bird sitting on a single wire, it is in a neutral do-nothing position.
 If one feather touches another wire, it is fried.
 That seems like an awful analogy in comparing having a relationship with God or not having one.
 But a bird is free to do as it pleases, as are we.
-The law of power being neutral is fact in electricity laws.
+The law of power being neutral is a fact in electricity laws.
 Likewise, the analogy holds that we may make a choice to taunt the power and by joining in with the ways of the earth that is where we are most active and prevalent.
-In Romans chapter 8:9-10 it states (surrounded by parentheses to point out that those who never entered started a born again relationship with God), you are in the earthly loop and already have decided once the inevitable death strikes, what will happen to you.
+In Romans chapter 8:9-10 it states (read below but, note the parentheses, which points out that those who never started a born again relationship through Christ were ever in the loop, if you have zero self-control maybe it is time to evaluate if you do know the All Good God or not), you are in the earthly loop and already have decided once the inevitable death strikes, what will happen to you.

 I personally need a lot of help to carry God’s love and find, not surprisingly, as I spend more time in the loop with God together, only then am I able to walk the walk.
 Sadly, most Christians do not understand it is not just saying words or listening to a message about the holy ‘book’ that make us live like Him.
-The ability to overcome and love the un-love-able comes from being in a real presence filled relationship with God.
-God’s power and love is steady and ready for us to tap into Him, not just for ourselves, but to show those who are seeking peace with God that He is alive and ready to have a relationship with those who desire to be free.
+The ability to overcome and love the un-love-able people comes from being in a real presence filled relationship with God.
+God’s power and love is steady and ready for us to tap into Him.
+But, it is not just for ourselves to enjoy, but to show those who are seeking peace with God that He is alive and ready to have a relationship with those who desire to be free.
 But only if you choose to join in the God positive power loop.

 Secondly, I penned this mind-boggling blog as I felt the message will help my fellow believers.
-Every moment of every day the power source is there, we have it not only available for help against the things that lead to death, but to bring and share what God intends for the world to be, one filled with His love and grace.
+Every moment of every day the power source is there.
+We have it not only available for help against the things that lead to death, but to bring and share what God intends for the world to be, one filled with His love, peace, and grace.
+Carrying and using His power allows the love to flow that brings God’s Peace to other people along with healing and release from the strangle-hold of all addictions.
 People can and will do the worst of things, but that does not break our connection with God nor should it cause us to hate and seek vengeance.
-Like a Bird on Wire, I can connect to the positive all-loving God and live as the One who came to earth and set the pace and example.
+Like a Bird on Wire, I can connect to the positive all-loving God and live like the One who came to earth and set the pace and example.

 The choice is up to us for which connection we make.
 In the case of the ones who never made a decision, to say yes to God.
 Or if a Christian, to plug-in the connection that was provided and keep connected to our Savior and be what He has chosen us to be.
 For one it is the first step.
 For the latter, it is a continual walk, but it is still a choice to be free of the things that hold us from a complete life in the loop with God, or just sitting Like a Bird on a Wire.